 “St Andrew’s Church precinct reached the peak of its development in the 1930s when it comprised church, the parish hall, a rectory, stables, closets and clusters of mature trees”.

 The Rectory was designed in March 1887 by the Diocesan Architect of Brisbane, J.H.
 Buckeridge, who came to Australia highly recommended by the Archbishop of Canterbury.
-It is believed to be the only surviving example of his domestic work.
+It is believed to be one of only two surviving example of his domestic work.
 Apart from his work for the Church, he also designed a grandstand at Eagle Farm racecourse as well as the Gresham Hotel in the City.
 In New South Wales, Buckeridge remodeled the interior of St James’ Church in King St, Sydney, and worked on the completion of Newcastle Cathedral.

 The Rectory is listed as having additions in 1892, also designed by Buckeridge who by this date had moved to New South Wales, where he continued to hold his position of Diocesan Architect of Brisbane until 1902 – the year in which Brisbane was officially declared a City.